 - Taking images using the device camera, also known as “Insert From Camera”

 - Searching for images online using Bing within the Microsoft OneNote application, also known as “Insert From Online”

 Whenever possible, I prefer to save a copy of the image I am inserting into OneNote onto my device so that I can enlarge the image in other applications if needed, or so I can use a tool like Microsoft Seeing AI to get additional descriptive information.

 Alternative text, or alt text, provides a text-based description of images for people who may otherwise have trouble seeing them.
 Alt text can be added in Microsoft OneNote by doing the following:

-OneNote allows users to embed online videos into their notebooks from several different web sources including YouTube, Flipgrid, and TED Talks.
+OneNote allows users to embed online videos into their notebooks from several different web sources including YouTube, Flipgrid/Flip, and TED Talks.
 This can be done by selecting the “Insert Online Video” icon on the Insert tab, and there is no time limit for how long a video can be.
 However, users will need an internet connection to view the videos in a OneNote notebook, and videos cannot be uploaded from a device.